Global Existence For A Nonlocal Multi-Species Aggregation-Diffusion Equation: A Priori Estimates

 \section{A Priori Estimates}

-In this section, we assume that $\mathcal{K}$ is admissible and $\rho$ is a solution of \eqref{PDE} in $C^1([0,T); W^{k,1} \cap W^{k,\infty}(\R^d))$ for $k\geq 3$.
-Under these assumptions, we construct an energy estimate, establish conservation of mass, and show that the solution remains non-negative given non-negative initial data.
+Throughout Appendix \ref{A Priori Estimates}, unless otherwise stated, we assume that \begin{itemize} \item{$N\geq 2$} \item{$\mathcal{K}$ is admissible} \item{$\rho$ is a solution of \eqref{PDE} in $Lip([0,T]; W^{k,1} \cap W^{k,\infty}(\R^d))$ for $k\geq 3$.} \end{itemize} Under these assumptions, we establish conservation of mass and show that the solution remains non-negative on $[0,T]$ given non-negative initial data.
+The results in this section are well-known for solutions to (\ref{aggregation equation}); i.e., the case $N=1$, and we apply them as needed throughout the paper (with $\|H\|=1$) to establish the single-species results.
+The extensions of these results to the multi-species case are straightforward.
+We include them here for completeness.